dan-leo/masters/thesis/v8/3_design.md

 ### Ultra-low Current Sleep Measurements

+During deep sleep, UE devices typically use only a couple of microamps.

 Using an MX 58HD DMM, one can measure the microamp sleep currents of UE devices.

 Testing the accuracy, 4.501 mA is measured through a 4615 ohm resistor at 21.15V.
 Theoretically it should be 4.582 mA so that gives an error tolerance of 1.82% or ~2%.